Watertown Man Sentenced for Unlawful Taking Of Migratory Birds and Lacey Act Violations

 Contact: Ace Crawford

-The investigation is being conducted by the U.S. Fish and Wildlife Service.
-Assistant U.S. Attorney Meghan N. Dilges is prosecuting the case.
+The investigation was conducted by the U.S. Fish and Wildlife Services.
+The case was prosecuted by Assistant U.S. Attorney Meghan N. Dilges.

 Return to Top